ataraxao/cwa/introduction.md

 ### 3) Asymmetric Risk Profiles and Path Interoperability

-Critics will argue that if someone foregoes the corporate workforce to “train” for the CWA league but fails to secure a top-tier Funding Partner, their downside risk is catastrophic.
+Critics will argue that if someone foregoes the corporate workforce to “train” for the CWA league but fails to secure a top-tier Funding Party, their downside risk is catastrophic.
 This objection ignores the high utilitarian floor of the domestic sphere and severely underestimates the mutually exclusive, catastrophic risks of the alternatives.

 - **The High Utilitarian Floor and Preserved Optionality:** The skills acquired in the domestic pipeline—household logistics, emotional regulation, child-rearing efficiency—have immense intrinsic value that directly improves lived experience.
 Furthermore, the domestic skillset is non-exclusive.
 Developing these operational skills does not disqualify a person from concurrently or subsequently participating in the corporate sphere.
 They preserve optionality.
 Participation can also be hybrid and negotiated rather than total.
-A Partner COO may:
+A Recipient Party may:
   - split time between the domestic sphere and the Workforce Career sphere *(e.g., part-time, seasonal, consulting, or remote work)*,
   - maintain a personal career track for redundancy, autonomy, or identity,
   - adjust workload and contribution expectations over time as circumstances change *(children, relocation, health, or income volatility)*.